Set up independent platform to hear allegations of abuse: NMPs

 This echoed points made by the opposition earlier in Parliament.

-Kuik Shao Yin said that while the allegations are “light on details”, they have to be given due weight because of the background and “well-respected” name of the accusers.
+Kuik Shiao-Yin said that while the allegations are “light on details”, they have to be given due weight because of the background and “well-respected” name of the accusers.

 “If the allegations are true, then the accused must be held to account, and if the allegations are false, then the accuser must equally be held to account,” Ms Kuik said.
 “Otherwise, how are we the people to make sense of those who are less powerful who have been sued or bankrupted for equally or less defamatory remarks.”